 Dene is Principal and Learning Coach at team Possibil.
 He has facilitated hundreds of programs for various organizations in Africa and Canada and is known for his ability to demystify complexity and explain processes using transferable concepts and dynamic models.

 Dene brings an eclectic background to the table: he’s been a paratrooper and preacher and is currently a learning coach and wildlife photographer.
 Each experience has provided a rich backdrop to his approach to inviting possibility and building influence through the power of authentic dialogue, persuasive writing and compelling storytelling.

 TIME COMMITMENT AND PRE-WORK REQUIREMENTS

 - Due to the interactive and cumulative nature of the Foundations program, participants are expected to attend all sessions in full.
-Program components include two full-day workshops (8 hours each) and three webinars (90 minutes each).
+Program components include three full-day sessions.

 - In order to maximize time during each session, some pre-work will be required.
 The pre-work requirements include: